M&T Bank Stadium: History

 Ground was broken for the new stadium in mid-1996, shortly after the arrival of the Ravens.
 The team played its first two years at Memorial Stadium.
 Although there was some sentiment from Baltimore residents in having the Ravens stay there permanently, it was deemed too old to host an NFL team.
 The Orioles moved away from Memorial Stadium after the 1991 season.

 The stadium site was previously the site of the Wm.
 Knabe & Co. piano factory, which closed during the Great Depression.
 A sidewalk keyboard mosaic on the southwest corner of the stadium honors the company's legacy.

 In 2003, M&T Bank acquired naming rights to the stadium.
 The bank had recently entered the Baltimore market with its purchase of Allfirst Bank.
 Two other companies were in the running to be granted naming rights to the stadium.
 They were reportedly Nextel and CarMax.
 Following the September 2002 death of Baltimore Colts quarterback Johnny Unitas, public sentiment leaned toward renaming the then-sponsorless stadium after the Baltimore icon.
 The Ravens and the Maryland Stadium Authority held firm in their right to negotiate naming rights fees.

 In the end, the plaza in front of the main entrance to the Ravens' stadium was named "Unitas Plaza", complete with a bronze statue of the Hall of Famer.
 Many Ravens fans, as they enter the stadium, will rub the foot of Unitas' statue as they walk by it.
 The plaza formerly featured large banners, each containing a picture of Unitas in his playing days, flanking the stadium entrance.
 After 10 years, these were replaced by large metal 19s (Unitas' number) for the 2012 season.

 In 2014, the Ravens unveiled a new statue of long-time Raven Ray Lewis next to Unitas' statue.
 The bronze figure depicts Lewis in the final pose of his iconic "squirrel dance", which he performed before every Ravens home game upon coming on to the field.
 Since 2020, the letters "MO" of Baltimore Ravens in the Stadium's endzone are painted either gold or white in honor of Baltimore sports icon Mo Gaba.

+In the 2020s, M&T Bank Stadium underwent several renovations and upgrades that were completed in 2026.
+The $489 million project was a joint venture between the Ravens and Maryland Stadium Authority and includes a new team store, entertainment venue, bars, field-level seats, premium suites, and revamped North Plaza.